hpc-apps/EXA_PMRA20/README.md

-# Title : Scheduling on complexe SoC
+# Scheduling on complexe SoC

 # Overview